There’s something for everyone in Boston and Cambridge, and a (reasonably priced) bus to get you there.

-Some of my favorite memories about Wellesley do not occur in the classroom, but in the city, spending time with friends and unwinding from the busy week.
-This fall, to celebrate the beginning of our sophomore year, my close friends Kate Corcoran, Aliya Khan, and I (in photo) visited Flour Bakery and Cafe, feasting on warm bread and buns.
-Aliya's "big sister," Megan Budge '12, had introduced her to it last year and we had heard rave reviews.
-It’s conveniently located on Massachusetts Avenue, right near MIT’s campus, so we were able to use the Senate bus and get off at the Mass Ave stop.
+- Some of my favorite memories about Wellesley do not occur in the classroom, but in the city, spending time with friends and unwinding from the busy week.
+This fall, to celebrate the beginning of our sophomore year, my close friends and I visited Flour Bakery and Cafe, feasting on warm bread and buns.
+We'd heard rave reviews, and it's conveniently located on Massachusetts Avenue, right near MIT’s campus, so we were able to use the Senate bus and get off at the Mass Ave stop.

-Food is not Boston’s only highlight!
+- Food is not Boston’s only highlight!
 I also love shopping on Newbury Street, hanging out on Boston Common, and strolling around the historic North End.
 In only my short time at Wellesley, I have countless fond memories of exploring Boston with my friends.
 I have been whale watching at the New England Aquarium, seen the Boston Ballet perform the Nutcracker, and visited Walden Pond in Concord.
-Yet so much remains that I want to do! —Sarah Herman '15, an English major from Granville, Ohio
+Yet so much remains that I want to do!

-- Visiting the Isabella Stewart Gardener museum! (pictured above) It's within walking distance from the MFA and is a much-underrated museum.
-The museum used to be the home of Ms. Gardener and it is incredible anyone ever lived surrounded by so many beautiful things.
+- Visiting the Isabella Stewart Gardner museum! (pictured at right) It's within walking distance from the MFA and is a much-underrated museum.
+The museum used to be the home of Ms. Gardner and it is incredible anyone ever lived surrounded by so many beautiful things.
 It is also the site of the biggest museum robbery in history, and you can still see where the stolen paintings would have hung.

 - The best first date I ever went on was at Trident Cafe.
 They make the most delicious sandwiches I have ever had.
 My personal favorite is the Avocado and Havarti Melt.
 It's like heaven on a slice of bread!